seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 I am justly kill'd with mine own treachery.

 **HAMLET**
-How does the queen?
+How does the queen? /

 **KING CLAUDIUS**
-She swounds to see them bleed.
+/ She swounds to see them bleed.

 **QUEEN GERTRUDE**
 No, no, the drink, the drink,--O my dear Hamlet,--
 The drink, the drink!
 I am poison'd.

-*Dies*
+*\[Dies]*

 **HAMLET**
 O villany!
 Ho! let the door be lock'd: